elastx/elx-docs/content/en/docs/private-kubernetes/overview.md

 required is supported.
 Clusters using smaller flavors or fewer nodes are not supported by Elastx Kubernetes CaaS.

-### Trial clusters

-Trial clusters can be ordered in whatever configuration you wish.
-Do note however that trial cluster that do not meet at least the standard configuration will have to be rebuilt to be turned in to production ready clusters.

 ## Good to know